Syllabus

 Entrance Quiz:

 This quiz will be given on Canvas during the second session of the course.
 It’ll help students to assess their own skills and required knowledge in relation to the expectations for the course.
-The quiz tests (1) students’ knowledge that they are expected to learn in prerequisite courses, and (2) their ability to study course material.
+The quiz assesses (1) students’ background that they are expected to have from prior education training, and (2) their ability to study course material.
 Those students who score 65% or more on the quiz, will receive full credit for the quiz.
 Other students will receive no credit for the quiz.

 4. Mid-Term and Final Examinations

 There will be one mid-term and one final open-book examinations.
+Each exam is cumulative, i.e., on the material studied from the start of the course to the date of the exam.
 See the course session calendar for the mid-term examination date.
 The date of the final examination will be set and announced by the UBC services.
 It’s the student’s responsibility to know the date, time, and location of the final examination.

 Where: see the course entry in the UBC Course Schedule.

-Attendance is mandatory and might be recorded.
-If a student has to miss a class must submit this academic concession form at their soonest convenience.
+Attendance is mandatory.
+If a student has to miss a class, they must submit an academic concession form at their soonest convenience.
 It is the responsibility of each student to be aware of any announcements made during missed sessions and to know the material discussed at the sessions.

-Sessions will be in flipped classroom format and will involve mostly group activities focused on problem solving.
+Sessions will be in flipped classroom format and will involve mostly group activities focused on the application of the studied material via problem solving.
 Slides used by the teaching staff during the class sessions will be posted on Canvas or the course session calendar in 5 business days.

 Participation during course sessions will be in groups.
 Students will be assigned to groups at the beginning of each class.
 All groups will be working on the same practice problems or questions.
 For each practice problem/question, after the time is up, a particular group and a particular student from that group will be chosen randomly.
 The chosen student will present on behalf of the group their solution to the problem or answer to the question.
 All students from that group (except for the absent ones) will receive the same participation mark.
 Absent students from the chosen group will receive 0.
 Course participation mark of each student will be averaged over all participation marks that student receives during the term.